 Linocut tools demo

-In this video I've demonstrated each of the four different types of linocut tools on soft cut / easy carve lino and traditional artists lino.
+In this video, I've demonstrated the four types of linocut tools: SoftCut / easy carve lino and traditional artists lino.

 Note.
 I was carving the traditional lino on a cold day.
 The tools will carve the lino more easily if it is slightly warmed.